Let Us Help Get Rid of Your Wasp Problem

 Effective Hornet and Wasp Control

 Do you have swarms of stinging insects on your residential or commercial property?
-PestLock provides industry-leading insect control in these NW Oregon and SW Washington Metro areas and we can help.
-Request your free pest inspection today.
+PestLock provides industry-leading insect control in these NW Oregon and SW Washington Metro areas and we can help get rid of wasps.
+Request your free wasp inspection today.